-- The market valuations for these point solutions will, consequently, decline as they run out of customers.
+- The market valuations for security point solutions will decline as they run out of customers.

 - Since everything in the cloud can be automated through an API, a new class of value-added resellers will emerge: automation integrators.
 These providers will repackage automations between different providers.
 They will offer pre-built architectures, with your preferred vendors (like ServiceNow or Salesforce) pre-integrated.
 With a few clicks you will be able to build an entire enterprise infrastructure with everything tightly integrated.